-Join Dan Violet Sagmiller for an in-depth discussion in this video Load prebuilt level, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Load prebuilt level, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] Let's start by looking at what's already in the project.
 I'm going to go to the assets folder and then to scenes and then to the RTS map.
 The RTS map has been generated using only assets that are freely available in Unity, particularly, the environmental package.
 The terrain itself was designed by Pod Creature using World Machine 2.
 Pod Creature is a 3D designer and modeler who creates characters, custom maps, and also deals with photo restoration.
 You can check out her site at podcreature.com.

 Now, let's see what this scene looks like when it's running.
 So, of course we have hills to land lock the player into a particular area.
 One of the reasons why the player can't move the map any farther.
 While in many games, they ignore this, it still tends to work, whether you have it or not.
 In addition, we also have the texture for the ground area in green.
 This helps the player to understand where they can walk freely.
 Additionally, we have the water for the lake.
 We have three lakes in the scene.

 Each lake has its own camera to manage reflections, so you get different reflections from different points in the wave.
 Those cameras are all housed under the Cameras object, including the main camera.
 Let's take a look at what the map has.
 The first part is Landmark.
 Landmark is just a way for us to set the color of the terrain easily.
 With that, we can just move it aside and you can see it.
 Now, we'll put that back.
 The terrain is the actual terrain itself.
 Underneath the terrain, we have the three lakes.